Policy & Advocacy

 Towards a National Definition of Teacher Residencies

 NCTR joined the Pathways Alliance to develop this definition of teacher residencies to help clarify the field’s use of the term.
-This document is intended to support local partnership discussions about teacher residency design and improvements and to provide state, regional, and federal leaders with a condensed yet thorough definition to guide policies that can support high-quality residencies to attract, prepare, and retain a robust and diverse teaching workforce.
+This document is intended to support local partnership discussions about teacher residency design and improvements and to provide state, regional, and federal leaders with a condensed yet thorough definition to guide policies that can support high-quality residencies to attract, prepare, and retain a robust teaching workforce.